 In terms of attracting a male it seems that history has presented women with one of two gender roles or options; the pure, chaste Madonnna or the devious, promiscuous whore.
 However, in recent decades, film and television has been intent on blurring the lines between these two polar roles, therefore complicating the appropriate line between normal sexual behavior and deviancy and signifying certain messages about sex.

--the textbook epitome of female sexual liberation.
+Sex and the City-the textbook epitome of female sexual liberation.
 These women sleep around, shop excessively, and hold successful jobs.
 Frequent sex outside of a monogamous relationship=power.

 Any number of horror films- most horror films, especially the growing torture porn subgenre, seem to be an exercise in misogynistic evisceration, both physical and metaphorical, of women's sexual power.
 Standard progression of scenes: girl loses her virginity to her piggish jock boyfriend, next she loses her life to chainsaw/knife/machine-wielding madman.
 Sex=death